ibm-cloud-docs/containers/cs_health_log.md

 | `<filter_ID>` | Optional: The ID of the log filter. |
 | `--show-matching-configs` | Optional: Show the logging configurations that each filter applies to. |
 | `--all` | Optional: Delete all your log forwarding filters. |
-{: caption="Table 2.
-Understanding the options for log filtering" caption-side="bottom"}
+{: caption="Understanding the options for log filtering" caption-side="bottom"}

 1. Create a logging filter.
     ```sh